LMC maintains 16 miles of privately-owned mixed-use trails and parks offered for public use.

-We cultivate experiences that connect people with the land we’re protecting.
-We believe in equitable and inclusive access to recreation.
-Our 16 miles of trails - all designed to uplift the human experience - create connection, joy and meaning.
+Our 16 miles of trails — designed to uplift the human experience — create connection, joy and meaning.

 Runners run on the trails at Lookout Mountain Conservancy

-Years ago, LMC’s President and CEO Robyn Carlton was walking through the overgrown trails and boulders at Rockmont Park near St. Elmo.
+Years ago, LMC’s President and CEO Dr. Robyn Carlton was walking through the overgrown trails and boulders at Rockmont Park near St. Elmo.
 She noticed white dusty streaks and handprints on many of the boulders.
 Puzzled, she asked a friend from the Access Fund: why is there white chalk on all these boulders?

 Folks are climbing here, he said.
 The chalk helps their grip.

-LMC faced a decision: lock up the park or give people access.“So, we uncovered the boulders,” Robyn remembers.
+LMC faced a decision: lock up the park or give people access.
+“So, we uncovered the boulders,” Robyn remembers.
 “We built landing pads, walls and trails.
 We began co-mingling with the climbing community.”

 We’ve produced a Bouldering Guide for regional climbers.